|

 with the sound of stock eyes in a stream,

-so aptly engineered to replace steam.
+engineered to replace steam.

 The thud of the Shunter working it's load,